KaiBot3000/pajamaTalks/README.md

 - Practice screen sharing beforehand
 - Give their awesome talk!

+**Audience**
+- Watch for the link
+- Comment/ask questions
+- Share with your friends/community!

 #### Platform

 Google Hangouts:
 - Allows 10 active participants (first in)
-- <150 watchers
+- Says <150 watchers, it lies.
+Livestream.
+- Can be live-streamed on YouTube
 - Allows screen sharing for slides
-- Can be live-streamed on YouTube
 - Free!

+#### Things Learned / Troubleshooting

+- Don't rely on just Hangouts; definitely set up livestream on YouTube even if attendance may be low.
+- Got a weird echo?
+If speakers wear headphones it reduces audio feedback.
+- Use a big font on slides!
+Screensharing isn't perfect and small type is hard to see on YouTube.